The atmosphere was colder than an arctic winter.

 Here are 14 reasons why pastors really don’t like addressing this topic.

 Money is one of the two topics pastors prefer to avoid.
 The other one?
 Sex.

-The money territory is peppered with landmines which are hard to avoid.
+Preaching on money is territory peppered with landmines which are hard to avoid.

 When pastors get on this high wire they know that there’s a high risk of failure.

 They could say the wrong thing, sound the wrong note, look the wrong way or drop the ball because of nerves and the (occasional) hostile face.